dgm9704/Xoxo/README.md

 - Australian and Finnish SBR message structures

-- (tentative) parsing of Inline XBRL from ESMA ESEF
+- Parsing of Inline XBRL from ESMA ESEF

 ### License: